peteralcock/WP-Ai/README.md

 # Hemingwai
-Try my Wordpress Ai-Kit plugin for generating blog content, fine-tuning your own models, and/or running chatbots on your self-hosted Wordpress website.
+Try my Wordpress Ai-Kit plugin for generating blog content, fine-tuning your own models, and/or running chatbots on your site

 ## Features
 "There is nothing noble in being superior to your fellow men.
 True nobility lies in being superior to your former self."